iammatthias/com/README.md

 ### Notes

-> This code can be used as a reference for other Gatsby projects, but will not work out-of-the-box without replicating the data structure in Contentful.
-A brief overview is available here: [#18](https://github.com/iammatthias/.com/issues/18)
+> (c) 2019 Matthias Jordan.
+This repo is left public to serve as a resource.

 #### If you would like to quickly bootstrap a Gatsby + Contentful + Netlify project, I recommend the fantastic [GCN](https://github.com/ryanwiemer/gatsby-starter-gcn) starter.